ScardyFluff/Fluff_Balloon_StarWindow/README.md

 # Balloon: Star Window
-A Balloon for ghosts inspired by Kirby and the Forgotten Land.
+A unique Balloon for the Ghost; Kirby of the Stars.
+It was inspired by Kirby and the Forgotten Land.

-Works best for the ghost: Kirby of the Stars